Language policy in France

 France has one official language, the French language.
 The French government does not regulate the choice of language in publications by individuals, but the use of French is required by law in commercial and workplace communications.
 In addition to mandating the use of French in the territory of the Republic, the French government tries to promote French in the European Union and globally through institutions such as La Francophonie.
-The perceived threat from Anglicisation has prompted efforts to safeguard the position of the French language in France.
+The perceived threat from Anglicization has prompted efforts to safeguard the position of the French language in France.

 Besides French, there exist many other vernacular minority languages of France, both in European France, in Overseas France, and in French overseas territories.
 These languages are recognized by article 75-1 of the French constitution.
 The 1999 report written for the French government by Bernard Cerquiglini identified 75 languages (including just eight in continental France proper) that would qualify for recognition were the government to ratify the European Charter for Regional or Minority Languages (currently signed but not ratified).

 History

 The Ordinance of Villers-Cotterêts of 1539 made French the administrative language of the kingdom of France for legal documents and laws.
 Previously, official documents were written in medieval Latin, which was the language used by the Roman Catholic Church.
+However, historians debate on whether the ordinance intended to abolish only Latin, or both Latin and the regional vernaculars.
+The Ordinance called for the use of langage maternel François (French vernacular), although previous royal edicts had defined François (King's French) and langage maternel (vernacular) as separate and distinct.
+Nevertheless, most provinces switched to the use of the King's French by 1539, with the exception of Navarre and Roussillon which continued the use of Gascon and Catalan respectively.